FREE Confidential Consultation • Available 24/7

 You may feel anxious about the potential legal consequences, affect on relationships, and stigma that often comes with these types of charges.
 It’s important to remember that you’re not alone, and there are steps you can take to protect your future.

 In this article, we’ll explain the state of California’s prostitution and solicitation laws, walk you through the legal process after an arrest, and highlight the crucial role an experienced defense attorney can play in helping you navigate this challenging time.
-Our goal with our attorney-client relationship is to provide you with the information you need to make informed decisions and feel empowered as you face the road ahead.
+Our goal as your San Francisco criminal defense attorney is to provide you with the information you need to make informed decisions and feel empowered as you face the road ahead.

 Overview of Prostitution and Solicitation Laws in California